The Cast of Beatlemania

-The Cast of Beatlemania is a U.S. Beatles' tribute band formed in 1980.
-The Cast is one of longest running Beatles' tribute band in the world.
-The group features founder Lenie Colacino, a former cast member of the 1977 Broadway hit musical Beatlemania.
-The group has performed in all contiguous U.S. states, and over twenty foreign countries, including Canada, England, Mexico, Central and South America, Brazil and Japan.
+The Cast of Beatlemania (shortened to The Cast) is an American Beatles tribute band formed in 1980.
+The group was founded by Lenie Colacino, a former cast member of the 1977 Broadway hit musical Beatlemania, and are one of the longest-running Beatles tribute acts.
+The group has performed in all 48 contiguous U.S. states, and over twenty other countries, including Canada, England, Mexico, Central and South America, Brazil and Japan.

 The Cast recreates the sights and sounds of The Beatles from an era of the 1960s when the world was engulfed in the throes of Beatlemania.
 Three different costumes coincide with the changing music and times during their existence.

 History

 The Cast was individually selected from hundreds of musicians who auditioned from all over the U.S. for the Broadway show, Beatlemania.

 The Cast originally started when the members of the ending Broadway show were let go as the show came to a conclusion in late 1979.
 Those four members (Lenie Colacino, Richie Gomez, Mike Palaikis and Bob Forte) started The Cast and the same group name has been in existence since the early 1980s.

 This current incarnation of the show is the most popular version since inception, having retained the same members for the longest period of time.